Jefferies Financial Group Increases NXP Semiconductors (NASDAQ:NXPI) Price Target to $235.00

-NXP Semiconductors (NASDAQ:NXPI) had its price target increased by Jefferies Financial Group from $208.00 to $235.00 in a research report released on Wednesday morning, Price Targets.com reports.
-They currently have a buy rating on the semiconductor provider’s stock.
+NXP Semiconductors (NASDAQ:NXPI) had its price objective increased by Jefferies Financial Group from $208.00 to $235.00 in a report released on Tuesday, Benzinga reports.
+Jefferies Financial Group currently has a buy rating on the semiconductor provider’s stock.

 The firm also recently disclosed a quarterly dividend, which was paid on Monday, April 5th.
-Investors of record on Monday, March 15th were paid a dividend of $0.563 per share.
+Shareholders of record on Monday, March 15th were paid a $0.563 dividend.
+The ex-dividend date was Friday, March 12th.
+This represents a $2.25 dividend on an annualized basis and a yield of 1.15%.
 This is a positive change from NXP Semiconductors’s previous quarterly dividend of $0.38.
-The ex-dividend date was Friday, March 12th.
-This represents a $2.25 annualized dividend and a yield of 1.17%.
-NXP Semiconductors’s dividend payout ratio is 27.99%.
+NXP Semiconductors’s payout ratio is currently 27.99%.

-In other NXP Semiconductors news, Director Josef Kaeser sold 15,000 shares of the company’s stock in a transaction dated Monday, March 15th.
-The shares were sold at an average price of $198.63, for a total value of $2,979,450.00.
-Following the completion of the transaction, the director now owns 28,950 shares in the company, valued at approximately $5,750,338.50.
+In other NXP Semiconductors news, EVP Jennifer Wuamett sold 2,697 shares of the business’s stock in a transaction on Friday, February 12th.
+The stock was sold at an average price of $195.09, for a total value of $526,157.73.
+Following the transaction, the executive vice president now owns 5,616 shares of the company’s stock, valued at $1,095,625.44.
 The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, CEO Kurt Sievers sold 35,886 shares of the company’s stock in a transaction dated Thursday, February 11th.
-The stock was sold at an average price of $192.56, for a total transaction of $6,910,208.16.
-Following the completion of the transaction, the chief executive officer now owns 59,422 shares of the company’s stock, valued at approximately $11,442,300.32.
+Also, EVP Reed David sold 28,033 shares of the business’s stock in a transaction on Tuesday, March 16th.
+The stock was sold at an average price of $204.72, for a total value of $5,738,915.76.
+Following the completion of the transaction, the executive vice president now directly owns 2,545 shares in the company, valued at approximately $521,012.40.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 87,241 shares of company stock worth $17,264,884.
-0.56% of the stock is owned by company insiders.
+In the last three months, insiders sold 85,341 shares of company stock worth $16,917,127.
+Insiders own 0.56% of the company’s stock.

-Hedge funds and other institutional investors have recently bought and sold shares of the business.
-Heritage Wealth Advisors bought a new position in NXP Semiconductors in the 1st quarter worth about $25,000.
-Safeguard Investment Advisory Group LLC bought a new position in shares of NXP Semiconductors in the fourth quarter valued at approximately $28,000.
-Albion Financial Group UT bought a new position in shares of NXP Semiconductors in the fourth quarter valued at approximately $30,000.
-Catalyst Capital Advisors LLC bought a new position in shares of NXP Semiconductors in the fourth quarter valued at approximately $31,000.
-Finally, Perigon Wealth Management LLC bought a new position in shares of NXP Semiconductors in the fourth quarter valued at approximately $33,000.
-Hedge funds and other institutional investors own 88.95% of the company’s stock.
+Institutional investors and hedge funds have recently modified their holdings of the company.
+Signaturefd LLC lifted its stake in shares of NXP Semiconductors by 11.5% during the fourth quarter.
+Signaturefd LLC now owns 1,952 shares of the semiconductor provider’s stock valued at $310,000 after acquiring an additional 201 shares during the period.
+Artemis Investment Management LLP acquired a new position in shares of NXP Semiconductors during the fourth quarter valued at $13,059,000.
+Jupiter Asset Management Ltd. lifted its stake in shares of NXP Semiconductors by 91.4% during the fourth quarter.
+Jupiter Asset Management Ltd. now owns 7,572 shares of the semiconductor provider’s stock valued at $1,204,000 after acquiring an additional 3,615 shares during the period.
+Credit Agricole S A acquired a new position in shares of NXP Semiconductors during the fourth quarter valued at $5,853,000.
+Finally, Palisade Capital Management LLC NJ lifted its stake in shares of NXP Semiconductors by 48.7% during the fourth quarter.
+Palisade Capital Management LLC NJ now owns 6,870 shares of the semiconductor provider’s stock valued at $1,092,000 after acquiring an additional 2,250 shares during the period.
+88.95% of the stock is currently owned by institutional investors and hedge funds.

 NXP Semiconductors N.V. offers various semiconductor products.
 The company's product portfolio includes microcontrollers; application processors including i.MX application processors and i.MX 8 family of applications processors; communication processors; wireless connectivity solutions, such as near field communications, ultra-wideband, Bluetooth low-energy, Zigbee, and Wi-Fi and Wi-Fi/Bluetooth integrated SoCs; analog and interface devices; radio frequency power amplifiers; and security controllers, as well as semiconductor-based environmental and inertial sensors, including pressure, inertial, magnetic, and gyroscopic sensors.